mmatteo-hub/RT1_Assignment1/README.md

 	drive(2*vDrive,0.1) # this function allows the robot moving forward avoid_collision() # this function allows the robot avoiding the walls while moving
 ```
-there is the function `drive(speed,time)`, already described, and the `avoid collision()`, responsible of making the robot stay far from the wall.
+there are the function `drive(speed,time)`, already described, and the `avoid collision()`, responsible of making the robot stay far from the wall.

+Below it is described all the functions used in the program.

 * `avoid_collision()`:
 ```python